nanchan1912/Multi-Layer-Network-Packets-Analyzer/README.md

 # C-Shark: Terminal Packet Sniffer
 > i like whales more than sharks

-This repo is a terminal CLI aah network packet analyzer built with libpcap.
+This repo is a terminal CLI network packet analyzer built with libpcap.
 Captures and dissects packets layer-by-layer through Ethernet, IP, TCP/UDP, supports protocol filtering, stores session data, and provides detailed packet inspection with hex dumps.

 Key files:
 - `cshark.c` for main implementation with capture loop, protocol parsers, and session management